 Chouteau's Osage delegation

-From St. Louis and Camp River Dubois, Lewis and Clark write letters of introduction for Pierre Chouteau who will soon take a delegation of Osage to Washington City.
-Trader Manuel Lisa visits Clark.
+In St. Louis and Camp River Dubois, Lewis and Clark write letters of introduction for Pierre Chouteau who will soon take an Osage delegation to Washington City.
+At winter camp, the bottom of the barge is inspected, influential trader Manuel Lisa visits, and Sgt.
+Floyd brings letters to Clark.

 May 6, 1804